ma2701/space-invaders/README.md

 This is my version of the Space invader game.
 It was done as a fun project using Scala.

+The main challenge was to minimize mutability.
+As this is a game, it has to maintain state

+from one frame to the next so having mutable state is a must, the trick was to keep it minimal.

+<h3>Game logic</h3>

 Every 10K points the player is rewarded with an extra life.

 As the player shoots invaders and gets points the game becomes more and more difficult as in